Arjun9234/SpeakxAssignment/README.md

 )

-QuestionSearch is a search functionality for a question database built using Vite, React, MongoDB, gRPC, Rest API and Express.
+QuestionSearch is a search functionality for a question database built using Vite, React, MongoDB, gRPC, Fetch API and Express.
 The project allows users to search and interact with a collection of questions efficiently.
 The backend uses gRPC for communication, while the frontend is built with React and Vite for faster development and builds.

 ## Prerequisites